Dialysis

 “Yes,” he replied.

 A perfect match, a donor, in New York.
-And older man, a giving man, who had said “yes” to the option to extend life to someone else, upon his death.
+An older man, a giving man, who had said “yes” to the option to extend life to someone else, upon his death.

 They would fly the organ overnight from New York to Seattle.

 Dialyze tonight, we were told, then come in to hospital, super early the next morning.
-Meanwhile, the transplant team would order tests run on the kidney.
+Meanwhile, the transplant team would order tests to check out the kidney.
 Was it in good enough condition?
 Would it last long enough, for a man as young as my husband?

 No, it would not.
 The team rejected the offer.
 False alarm.